Updated: Aug 2

 RULE #3: Please turn off (or at least put on vibrate) your cell phone.
 If you receive a call during a performance, please wait until that performance is over before returning the call

 RULE #4: Please don’t get up to leave or come into the stands during a performance.
 This is especially distracting to the band on the field and those around you.
 Please do that in between performances.
+Most competitions will have monitors to prevent exit and entry, but if they don't, please stay put.

 RULE #5: EVERY band that takes the field deserves our absolute attention and respect.
 We applaud every band that takes the field.
 Remember, those kids have worked just as hard as yours and they deserve it!